GigaSpaces-ProfessionalServices/xap-persist-training/README.md

 This project should be deployed with all other projects since all other projects are dependent on the model. <br />

 ##### BillBuddyAccountFeeder #####
-A client application (PU) that will be executed in Eclipse.
+A client application (PU) that will be executed in Intellij.
 This application is responsible for writing Users and Merchants to the space. <br />

 ##### BillBuddyPaymentFeeder #####
 A client application that simulates an initial payment process.
 It creates a payment every second. <br />